top of page

 No more headaches

-on journeys to and from Porto or North-South
+on journeys to and from Porto or to the North and South

 AEDL - Auto-Estradas do Douro Litoral, S.A.
-(AEDL) is the concessionaire of the Douro Litoral motorway Concession whose contract was signed with the Portuguese State in December 2007.
+(AEDL) has operated the Douro Litoral motorway Concession since the contract was signed with the Portuguese State in December 2007.

-The Concession contract is valid for a 27-year period, i.e. until December 2034, and its object (purpose) is the design, project management, construction, financing, maintenance, and operation of three toll motorways: A32, A41 and A43.
+The Concession contract is valid for a 27-year period, i.e. until December 2034, and its purpose is the design, project management, construction, financing, maintenance, and operation of three toll motorways: the A32, A41 and A43.

-AEDL's motorways are located in the northern region of Portugal, in the districts of Porto and Aveiro, and are mainly in Porto's Metropolitan Area.
+AEDL's motorways are located in the northern region of Portugal, in the districts of Porto and Aveiro, and mainly within Porto's Metropolitan Area.
 However, our area of influence extends south to Coimbra, north to Braga and east to Vila Real, benefiting from good network connections with other motorways.

-The three motorways of the Douro Litoral Concession, that opened to traffic in 2011, have a total length of 73.3 km divided as follows:
+The three motorways of the Douro Litoral Concession, opened to traffic in 2011 and have a total length of 73.3 km divided as follows:

-The Douro Litoral Concession also includes the A41/IC24 stretch - Espinho (IC1) / Picoto (IC2), a section built by the Portuguese State and included in the Douro Litoral Concession since its inception, for operation and maintenance purposes, without the charging tolls.
+The Douro Litoral Concession also includes the A41/IC24 stretch - Espinho (IC1) / Picoto (IC2), a section built by the Portuguese State but included toll-free within the Douro Litoral Concession for operation and maintenance purposes.

 Sustainability

-AEDL - Autoestradas do Douro Litoral is deeply committed to build a more sustainable future, through significant investments in the exercise of its professional activity.
+AEDL - Autoestradas do Douro Litoral is deeply committed to building a more sustainable future, through significant investments in our infrastructure.

-Therefore, AEDL joined, in February 2024, UN Global Compact, the world's largest corporate sustainability initiative, from United Nations, a call to companies to align strategies and operations with universal principles on human rights, labour, environment and anti-corruption, and take actions that advance societal goals, which results in the Ten Principles.
+In keeping with this approach, n February 2024 AEDL joined the UN Global Compact, the world's largest corporate sustainability initiative, run by the United Nations.
+It's aim is to raise awareness amomg companies and encourage them to develop and align their strategies and operations with the universal principles of human rights, labour, environment and anti-corruption and which resulted in the Declaration of the 10 Principles.

 bottom of page